adepierre/Botcraft/README.md

 ## Dependencies

-All the libraries are included either directly or as submodules and are built locally automatically (if not already found on your system) so you don't have to do anything.
+All the libraries are included either directly or as submodules and are built locally automatically (if not already found on your system) so you don't have to install anything manually.

 - [asio](https://think-async.com/Asio/)
 - [picoJson](https://github.com/kazuho/picojson)